michielbdejong/hnet/README.md

 # Usage

-For now, see examples: https://github.com/Marak/hnet/tree/master/example
+For now, you can find many examples of usage here: <a href="https://github.com/Marak/hnet/tree/master/examples/sample-hnet-application/server.js">hnet api examples</a>

 <a href="https://github.com/Marak/hnet/tree/master/examples/sample-hnet-application/server.js">There is also a basic http server example which will response to http requests with `hnet` data</a>